| Biblical event or activity |

 ethnic group is now considered by most civilized nations as the most serious possible crime.
 It is the ultimate

 U.S. has passed the anti-genocidal Proxmire Act.
+Canada went further by overcoming objections from some religious groups and passing a law criminalizing just the advocacy of genocide.
 Other countries have similar legislation

 purchase, ownership, exploitation and selling of another human being